DisableGraphics/Web-page-downloader/README.md

   Press enter and then introduce the URL.

   If you want it to work on Windows NT, grab a copy of wget.exe (https://eternallybored.org/misc/wget/).
-  Also, in Windows, when I tried to test the program, the antivirus thought this program was a virus.
+  Also, in Windows, when I tried to test the program, the antivirus thought that it was a virus(it's not).
 Any Issues related to anomalies with the antivirus won't be answered.
 # Compilation
 Use gcc or import it to your favorite IDE.